 We can help

-The Mount Sinai Medical Center is highly experienced in the diagnosis and treatment of neuropathy.
+The Mount Sinai Health System is highly experienced in the diagnosis and treatment of neuropathy.
 We have expert neurologists specializing in neuromuscular disorders and laboratory facilities readily available for clinical evaluative testing.
 We also provide nerve conduction studies, needle electromyography, and skin biopsies to analyze small nerve fibers.

-The Mount Sinai Medical Center offers high-quality musculoskeletal radiology as well as nerve and muscle biopsy, using the most advanced techniques and technology.
+Mount Sinai offers high-quality musculoskeletal radiology as well as nerve and muscle biopsy, using the most advanced techniques and technology.
 Rehabilitation clinicians are also important members of our team, as are genetic counselors.

 To make an appointment, please call neurologists David M. Simpson, MD, at 212-241-8748, or Mark A. Sivak, MD, at 212-241-7076.